- What we’ll cover here

 - How to take good care of your mouth and teeth

 - What foods you should and shouldn’t eat

 - When to call the transplant team or other health care professionals

-- Who will take the role of primary caregiver and what the job will involve, and who will be the back-up caregiver in case your main caregiver gets sick and can’t be near you
+- Who will be your primary caregiver and what the job will be like, and who will be the back-up caregiver in case your main caregiver gets sick and can’t be near you

-For the most part, transplant centers don’t discharge patients until they meet the following criteria (see the section called “What are stem cells and why are they transplanted?” for more information about neutrophils, platelets, and hematocrit):
+For the most part, transplant centers don’t send patients home until they meet the following criteria (see the section called “What are stem cells and why are they transplanted?” for more information about neutrophils, platelets, and hematocrit):

 - They have no fever for 48 hours